gdm413229/swwmgz_m/ExtendedLore.md

   appointed by the Nukritas brothers as "Minister of Interspecies Relations" due to her outstanding work on the subject following her graduation at the University of Nos-Kora.
-- 2110: John "BIGSHOT" Gunns is born.
+- November 12, 2110: John "BIGSHOT" Gunns is born.
 - 2120: Zanaveth III enrolls at the University of Nos-Kora.
 - 2128: Zanaveth II becomes CEO of Nekuratek.
 - 2137: The United States are reformed, now called "Union States".